Lower running cost

 Equipment choice

-Qualified utility rebates and approved-credit financing can make a real difference in the total decision, not just the monthly payment.
+Qualified utility rebates and approved-credit financing can make a real difference in the total decision, especially when the install price already starts lower.

 Local Service